A first-time DUI in Las Vegas Nevada without serious injuries is a misdemeanor carrying five main penalties:

 - the arresting officer lacked probable cause to pull the defendant over

-Typical evidence in DUI cases includes the police report, eyewitnesses, surveillance video, medical records, and expert testimony.
+Typical evidence in drunk driving cases includes the police report, eyewitnesses, surveillance video, medical records, and expert testimony.

-4. Can I get a first time DUI reduced or dismissed in Las Vegas, Nevada?
+4. Can I get a first time DUI reduced or dismissed?

-Depending on the case, a DUI first may be reduced to reckless driving or dismissed.
-However, Nevada prosecutors are prohibited from pleading down DUI charges unless a guilty verdict is obviously unattainable.21 Therefore, the defense attorney’s job is to convince the prosecutors that their evidence is too inadequate and unreliable to sustain a conviction.
+Depending on the case, a first time case of intoxicated driving may be reduced to reckless driving or dismissed.
+However, Nevada prosecutors are prohibited from pleading down charges for driving under the influence unless a guilty verdict is obviously unattainable.21 Therefore, the DUI lawyer’s job is to convince the prosecutors that their evidence is too inadequate and unreliable to sustain a conviction.

 Certainly, the ideal scenario is to get the entire case dismissed.
 Prosecutors do this only when it is clear the defendant was sober and had a legal BAC of alcohol or drugs.